unbit/uwsgi.it/INSTALL.md

 First step is ensuring the kernel io scheduler (elevator) is set to cfq (ubuntu enforces it to deadline).

 Before you ask, being "fair" at the price of a bit of performance is the best approach (imho) for hosting environments.
-In addition to this, CFQ will avoid a single user to steal of your storage I/O throughput
+In addition to this, CFQ will avoid a single user to steal all of your storage I/O throughput

 open `/etc/default/grub` and change